OmarTal7/etch-a-sketch/README.md

 5. Random color generator for each of the squares for a 'rainbow effect'.

 6. Implement progressive darkening effect where each interaction adds 10% more black or color to the square.
 (Like 'shadow')

+Things to fix/add:
+1. Fix 'mouseover' only event handler: pixels should change color when clicked and mouse dragged over them.

+2. prompt from user should be clearer: not 'how many squares', but something like (A X A) matrix.